Gamers Spent $19.5 Billion On Games In The First Half Of 2018

-Xbox One and the NES Classic and the SNES Classic saw strong sales across the board, and the NES Classic was the biggest selling device in June, surpassing the Switch, and even
+Xbox One and the NES Classic and the SNES Classic saw strong sales across the board, and the NES Classic was the biggest selling device in June, surpassing the Switch, and even PlayStation 4.

-This still doesn’t compare to software sales, however, as tallies rose upward of 43 percent year-on-year to $16.9 billion, and this includes full games, subscriptions, and downloadable content, as well as microtransactions across all
+This still doesn’t compare to software sales, however, as tallies rose upward of 43 percent year-on-year to $16.9 billion, and this includes full games, subscriptions, and downloadable content, as well as microtransactions across all platforms, PC, and mobile.

 Mobile of course, saw the biggest increase and seemingly will continue to do so as games like Fortnite Mobile and PUBG Mobile have taken the world by storm.